Last week a Tweet by Benjamin De Cock about how to achieve a two-column layout with CSS Grid popped up in my timeline.

 Quick example of an alternating two column layout made with CSS Grid: pic.twitter.com/IwQFyiyh6l— Benjamin De Cock (@bdc) 4.
 September 2018

-This reminded me of my own journey of creating a two column layout featuring the image left / text right, text right / image left pattern, I’ve gone through very recently.
+This reminded me of my journey of creating a two-column layout featuring the image left / text right, text right/image left pattern, I’ve gone through very recently.

 Why is this even a problem to think about?

 Considering all kinds and sizes of devices, which might be rendering our layout, this becomes a much harder problem to solve.
-Your first instinct might be to use Media Queries and you’re right, you kinda can solve this problem pretty easily using Media Queries, but it’ll be a fragile solution.
-Next you might think, now that we have CSS Grid this must be easy to solve, right?
+Your first instinct might be to use Media Queries, and you’re right, you kind of can solve this problem pretty quickly using Media Queries, but it’ll be a fragile solution.
+Next, you might think, now that we have CSS Grid, this must be easy to solve, right?